-- Prepare men and women for ministry within their own particular communities of faith and cultures; - Provide students with knowledge of Scripture and the tools and methods to interpret Scripture; - Equip candidates with practical ministry skills in leadership, preaching, worship, teaching, care-giving, and administration. - Assist students in developing a theology of ministry that is relevant to the context of their calling; - Develop practical ministry skills through supervised ministry experiences; - Encourage students to develop their unique spiritual gifts and to integrate these gifts into their theological studies and ministries.
+- Prepare men and women for ministry both within their own particular communities of faith and cultures and also to the larger body of Christ; - Provide students with knowledge of Scripture and the tools and methods to interpret Scripture; - Equip candidates with practical ministry skills in leadership, preaching, worship, teaching, care-giving, and administration. - Develop practical ministry skills through supervised ministry experiences; - Encourage students to live a Spirit-empowered life, developing their unique spiritual gifts and callings.